Langness Peninsula: Geography

-The peninsula is close to Ronaldsway Airport, and a good view of the peninsula can be obtained from the port side of planes landing there on Runway 26.
+The peninsula is close to Ronaldsway Airport, and a good view of the peninsula can be obtained from the port side of aircraft landing on the westerly facing runway.
 It is also within easy walking distance from Castletown, and the peninsula itself features an interesting nature trail.
 Coastal erosion has carved parts of the coast into sea arches, which are also of geological interest as they contain an unconformity: parts of the rocks are nearly 500 million years old, other parts are some 150 million years younger.

 At the southern tip of the peninsula is Dreswick Point, the southernmost point of the Manx mainland, whilst St Michael's Isle (popularly known as Fort Island) is connected at the northern end of the peninsula by a narrow causeway.

 A feature of the peninsula is the Herring Tower, a daymark built in 1811.
 Other structures to be found on the peninsula include the remains of a World War II-era gun training range, close to the lighthouse, and a memorial to local naturalist Henry Madoc, who was also the island's Chief Constable.